watchiot/watchiot-config/README.md

 The project has a *repos* folder.
 Inside it, you have to add your new configuration folder with the info shown below and send us a pull request.

 --
-- Your configuration folder (the name can not has spaces, only alphanumeric characters and underscope )
+- Your configuration folder (the name has to be only alphanumeric characters and underscope)
 - Inside your configuration folder
   - repo.json (title, abstract, svg file path)
   - config.yaml (Template of the configuration.)